In 2017/2018 Library Champions carried out the following activities:

 You will be invited to at least one meeting per term with the Library Liaison team.
 Try to ask students for their views and feedback prior to these meetings.

-Tip: Find out who the Academic Rep is for your subject.
+Tip: Find out who the Subject Chair and Academic Reps are for your subject.
 Can you work together to ensure that student views on Library matters are raised at SSLCs?

 What is an SSLC?